 Self-Defense Awareness for the Female Solo Traveller

 Before I begin, you should be aware that if you are a female travelling alone and you are physically attacked, there is more than a pretty good chance that it won’t be by another female.
 It is only natural for our male counterparts to out-perform us women with their superior physical strength.
 Because of this, it is imperative that we always remain calm and out-think our attacker.
-Here are some self-defense tips to put in your bag of tricks should you find yourself in trouble during your travels:
+Here are some basic self-defense tips to put in your bag of tricks should you find yourself in trouble during your travels:

 Self Defense for Frontal Attacks